-Most people know to stay away from Bluehost, but if you don’t, here’s your warning.
+In case you didn’t know to stay away from Bluehost, here’s your warning.

-The majority of people recommending them are affiliates who make a big deal about how they’re “officially” recommended by WordPress.
-Maybe you didn’t know this, but Bluehost pays both WordPress and their affiliates to recommend them, so this is about as unofficial as it gets.
+Most people recommending them are affiliates who make a big deal about how they’re “officially” recommended by WordPress.
+Maybe you didn’t know this, but Bluehost pays WordPress and their affiliates to recommend them, so this is about as unofficial as it gets.

 Here’s the classic Bluehost story.
-Some “how to start a blog” YouTuber recommends Bluehost, so you sign up and realize you have to pay 3 years upfront to get the cheapest price.
+Some “how to start a blog” YouTuber recommends Bluehost, so you sign up and get locked into a 1-3 year agreement.
 You pay it, setup your website, and all is good.
-Until a few weeks/months go by, then you start wondering why your website is slow and goes down all the time.
-Their support doesn’t help, so you go to a Facebook Group and ask the community.
-Only to realize everyone says Bluehost is the problem.
+Until a few weeks/months go by, then you wonder why your site is slow and goes down all the time.
+Their support doesn’t help, so you go to a Facebook group and ask the community:

 By reading that story, hopefully I just saved you a couple hundred dollars and years of headaches.
 Because that happens to way too many people (usually people new to hosting).